Trending Topics

 Any physical, financial, and sometimes emotional injury caused by the breach of a duty can constitute this final element of negligence.

-Damages could conceivably be as little as a 50 cent phone call; if that call had to be made directly because you breached your duty to caller, the plaintiff would be entitled to recover the four bits.
-Damages commonly are medical expenses, lost wages, physical damage to property, and manifested emotional distress.
+Damages could conceivably be as little as a phone call; if that call had to be made directly because you breached your duty to the caller, the plaintiff would be entitled to recover damages, that may include medical expenses, lost wages, physical damage to property, and manifested emotional distress.

-The important thing to know about damage is this: the idea is to make the damaged person whole and to place him back in the position he would be in prior to the negligent act.
+The important thing to know about damage is this: the idea is to make the damaged person whole and to place them back in the position they would be in prior to the negligent act.
 Civil law seeks to do that through cold, hard cash — your cold, hard cash.

-If you are driving recklessly with your lights and sirens and you smash up someone’s brand new car, you just bought that car.
-If your failure to properly treat a spinal injury results in damage that would otherwise not have been sustained, it’s coming out of your pocket.
+If you are driving recklessly with your lights and sirens and you smash up someone’s brand-new car, you just bought that car.
+If your failure to properly treat a stroke results in damage that would otherwise not have been sustained, it’s coming out of your pocket.
 If you negligently tell a family member that a loved one is dead…and they’re not, you could be made to pay dearly.

 Summary